NYC Peace Games Bring a Community Together

 By unifying the community together around a game of basketball, we can break down some of the barriers that have been created by not knowing our neighbors.
 We are striving to create a safe space in New York City where young people can interact with community leaders with the hopes of establishing a consensus of mutual respect for everyone.

 “Our mission is clear.
-Connor Sports Cares will highlight and support programs that strive to positively impact our youth, communities and their families," said Jon Isaacs, GM/President of Connor Sports.
+Connor Sports Cares will highlight and support programs that strive to positively impact our youth, communities and their families," said Doug Grove, Director of Sales at Connor Sports.
 "People don’t want to know how much you know, they want to know how much you care.”

 Cure Violence, through our local partners, is active throughout New York City, working to reduce violence using disease control and behavior change methods.